mshpota/cop4520-hw3/README.md

 #### HOW TO RUN

-To run this program, navigate to the [birthday-presents-party/](https://github.com/mshpota/cop4520-hw3/tree/main/birthday-presents-party) directory and type the following commands in the terminal window:
+To run this program, in terminal window navigate to the [birthday-presents-party/](https://github.com/mshpota/cop4520-hw3/tree/main/birthday-presents-party) directory and type the following commands:

 ```
 javac BirthdayPresentsParty.java